Stefanistkuhl/obsidianschule/3.Klasse/sew/File IO Things.md

 ---
 1. Stream Buffer File read/Write in Cheatsheet
 #### Was sind Kodierungsarten (UTF 8, etc) & wieso verwendet man sie?

+A way to standartdise characters so a computer can understand them.
+There are differnt systems like ACII and Unicode.
+The encoding provides an easy way to display characters in binary so they can be interpreted.
+Diffrent Standards include different sets of characters.

 #### Was ist XML?e Wie funktioniert es?
 Geben Sie ein Beispiel an

 E**X**tensible **M**arkup **L**anguage